Axle-Ozz-i-sofT/A-BEGINNERS-GUIDE-TO-PROGRAMMING/3_Libraries_Overview/README.md

-# Book 3 - Libraries Overview
+# Book 3 - Development Libraries Overview

 An introduction to the essentials of using additional libraries in the programming environment as well as explaining the use of "Static" and "Dynamic" libraries.